skarrmann/horizon/README.md

 I recommend using sockets for the Pro Micro.
 For socketing options, refer to [40% Keyboards' sockets article](https://www.40percent.club/2018/03/sockets.html).

 M2 standoff height requirements are dependent on the seated microcontroller height.
 An M2 spacer set should give you enough options.
-I recommend getting a reset button ~2mm taller than the M2 standoffs so the button is nearly level with the top plate.
+I recommend getting a reset button ~2mm taller than the M2 standoffs so the button is level with the top plate.

 ## KiCad Project Notes

-The bottom and top plates are automatically generated via a custom KiCad 5 plugin [Horizon Board Producer](kicad-plugins\horizon-board-producer-plugin.py).
+The bottom and top plates are automatically generated via a custom KiCad 5 plugin [Horizon Board Producer](kicad-plugins/horizon-board-producer-plugin.py).

 For the plugin to generate these plate boards, the PCB and its footprints use the following layer convention:
 * Layer `F.Adhes` denotes edge cuts for the top plate.